DieMeister/ButterBot/README.md

 This is a multipurpose DiscordBot created to suit my personal preferences but possible to use on any server.
 You need to add a `tokens.py` file which includes the bot token and import the python packages `discord.py` and `colorama` in order to run this bot by yourself.
 Also keep in mind to change `log_guild_id` and `log_channel_id` in `database.json` `bot: {log: {}}`

 The following is a small documentation.
 # Log Information Dictionaries (LIDs)
 Log Information Dictionaries are always structured in 3 segments (terminal, embed, file), the places a log is saved if possible.
 LIDs give the general structure of the logs having all variable values set to `null`; actual values are provided by a separate dictionary providing only the values and not necessarily the structure of the logs.

-Below is the biggest possible version of a LID providing every possible value and its location.
+Below is a LID providing its structure as well as the basic embed layout for commands and every possible value for file logs
 ```json
 {
     "importance": ["debug", "info", "warning", "critical"],